antoinesd/fault-tolerance-demo/service-b/README.md

 # MicroProfile Demo FT Service B
 This is the serviceB component of the microprofile Demo FT.
+It is designed to run with Open Liberty or Thorntail.

 ## Requirements
 * [Docker](https://www.docker.com/)